tobias-z/muxa/NOTES.md

   - [ ] Make useRouteData call getter if it doesn't exist
   - [ ] Make Form and call action

+- [ ] Convert state to singleton class

 - [x] Tests

   - [x] Error and get from useRouteData